pzanna/Ziggy/docs/ziggy_tokenize.md

 ## Outputs

 Saves tokenizer configuration files and displays the number of tokens.
-It also varifies the tokenizer by encoding, then decoding, a test sentence.
+It also verifies the tokenizer by encoding, then decoding, a test sentence.